eddmann/eddmann.github.io/_posts/2015/2015-10-20-arabic-to-roman-numerals-converter-in-javascript.md

 ```

 The solution above uses the higher-order fold function to `reduce` the supplied Arabic number into a Roman numeral equivalent.
-Combined with using a two element array as a form of tuple that we are able to deconstruct at each level, this forms a very descriptive implementation.
+Combined with using a two-element array as a form of tuple that we are able to deconstruct at each level, this forms a very descriptive implementation.

 ## Solution 2